 Several other benign and malignant forms of cancer have been described in individuals with HLRCC including breast cancer, bladder cancer, gastrointestinal stromal tumors (GISTs), adrenal incidentaloma, Leydig-cell tumors of the testes, and ovarian cystadenomas.
 However, it is unknown whether these are simply coincidental findings or somehow related to HLRCC.

-HLRCC is caused by a mutation in the FH gene.
+HLRCC is caused by a mutation (genetic alteration) in the FH gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.

-The FH gene is believed to be a tumor suppressor gene, a gene that plays a role in telling a cell when it’s okay to divide and multiply.
+The FH gene acts a tumor suppressor gene.
 The FH gene creates (encodes) a protein known as fumarate hydratase, also known as fumarase.
-A mutation in the FH gene results a deficiency of functional fumarate hydratase, which plays a role in the development of the symptoms of HLRCC including cancer.
-The exact underlying reasons why a mutation in this gene ultimately leads to the symptoms of HLRCC are not fully understood.
+A mutation in the FH gene results a deficiency of functional fumarate hydratase, which leads to a buildup of fumarate which plays a role in the development of the symptoms of HLRCC including cancer.
+The exact reasons how fumarate accumulation in cells ultimately leads to the symptoms of HLRCC is complex but are gradually becoming understood.

-In rare cases, mutations in the FH gene have resulted in the development of other forms of tumour known as pheochromocytoma and paraganglioma which may be malignant.
+In rare cases, mutations in the FH gene have resulted in the development of other forms of tumor known as pheochromocytoma and paraganglioma which may be malignant.

 HLRCC affects males and females in equal numbers.
 The disorder may be recognized more readily in females because of the development of uterine fibroid and associated symptoms.
 The exact incidence and prevalence of HLRCC in the general population is unknown.